Teaching With Technology

-Offering a multimedia-focused classroom space, versatile support structure, and customized online tools, McGraw’s learning laboratory presents a unique opportunity to explore and experiment with digital pedagogy.
-DLL is staffed by McGraw’s Educational Technology group and founded on the idea that good technologies for teaching and learning are rooted in the same principles as sound pedagogy – encouraging creativity, exploration, discovery, and collaboration.
+Offering a multimedia-focused classroom space, versatile support structure, and customized online tools, McGraw’s Digital Learning Lab presents a unique opportunity to explore and experiment with digital pedagogy.
+The DLL is staffed by McGraw’s Educational Technology group and founded on the idea that good technologies for teaching and learning are rooted in the same principles as all sound pedagogy – encouraging creativity, exploration, discovery, and collaboration.

 Building Digital Assignments

 Instructors are welcome to meet with us early in the semester to design a strategy to support their vision for the course.
 Our specialists can help you develop a digital assignment that challenges your students in novel ways while achieving the pedagogical goals you have for your students.
 We support all sorts of multi-modal projects including video production and editing, audio recording/podcasting, digital mapping and timelines, and collaborative course blogs.
 Even if you don’t have experience with a particular set of tools, we can make sure that your students have the skills and knowledge they need to succeed.
 Faculty are welcome to teach in the DLL, or they may partner with DLL staff to build an interactive session led by a digital media specialist.

 A Lab for Teaching and Learning

 Students can utilize the DLL space and its resources to complete their digital assignments.
 During our operating hours, students can stop by for help, advice, and troubleshooting.
 The DLL maintains a staff student specialists, each with tutoring experience and expertise in various multimedia workflows, who are available for questions or consultations outside of normal business hours.